pcraig3/usc-fb-events/README.txt

 * At the point where DB stuff might be working.

 = 0.3.0 =
-* Admin menu pulls in an filters events using filter.js
+* Admin menu pulls in and filters events using filter.js

 = 0.2.1 =
 * Listed events now include their cropped cover photo, their host, and date